Billyt106/Carsoulai/README.txt

 Description of the Program:

-CarAI is a digital car mechanic powered by GPT-4.
+CarSoul-AI is a digital car mechanic powered by GPT-4.
 At its core, the program is designed to make car diagnostics user-friendly.
-Through voice or text, users can converse with CarAI, which taps into a vehicle's OBD-II system to retrieve Diagnostic Trouble Codes (DTCs).
+Through voice or text, users can converse with CarSoul-AI, which taps into a vehicle's OBD-II system to retrieve Diagnostic Trouble Codes (DTCs).
 It then leverages the intelligence of GPT-4 to interpret these codes, offering clear insights and solutions.
 Essentially, it simplifies the often intricate realm of car diagnostics into a casual chat, making car care more accessible to all.